acend/container-basics-training/content/en/docs/09/_index.md

 ## Linking containers

-If you have properly worked through all the previous labs you should now have the following setup:
+If you have properly worked through all the previous labs you have the following setup now:

 ```bash
 docker ps